austinlorenz/Maxima-Inequality-Operator/README.md

 # Maxima Inequality Operator
-Maxima cannot deduce obvious facts which follor from the transitivity of the inequality operator from the assume database.
+Maxima cannot deduce obvious facts which follow from the transitivity of the inequality operator.

 (%i) assume(x > y)
 (%o)                              [x > y]